MelbourneDeveloper/Device.Net/README.md

-# Hid.Net, Usb.Net (Device.Net)
+# Hid.Net, Usb.Net, SerialPort.Net (Device.Net)

 ![diagram](https://github.com/MelbourneDeveloper/Device.Net/blob/master/Diagram.png)

-**Cross platform C# framework for talking to connected devices such as Usb, and Hid devices.**
+**Cross platform C# framework for talking to connected devices such as Usb, Serial Port and Hid devices.**

-**Version 3.0 is out!
-Please grab the NuGet and report issues in the issues section.
-See [Release Notes](https://github.com/MelbourneDeveloper/Device.Net/projects/8)**
+**SerialPort.Net is an implementation for Serial Port devices.
+Currently, Windows is supported, but UWP and others will be on their way**

 This library provides a common Task based Async interface across platforms and device types.
 This allows for dependency injection so that different types of devices can be used on any platform with the same code.
 The supported device types are Hid, and USB.
 Other device types such as Bluetooth and so on may be added in future.
 Hid.Net is specifically for Hid devices that may be Usb devices.
 Usb.Net is specifically for Usb devices that don't have a Hid interface.
 Please visit the [documentation page](https://github.com/MelbourneDeveloper/Device.Net/wiki).
 Would you you like to [contribute?](https://christianfindlay.com/2019/04/28/calling-all-c-crypto-developers/)